apache/pekko-connectors/docs/src/main/paradox/geode.md

 [Apache Geode](https://geode.apache.org) is a distributed datagrid (formerly called ["Gemfire" which used to be Pivotal's packaging of Geode and now is VMware Tanzu](https://tanzu.vmware.com/gemfire)).

-Alpakka Geode provides flows and sinks to put elements into Geode, and a source to retrieve elements from it.
+Apache Pekko Connectors Geode provides flows and sinks to put elements into Geode, and a source to retrieve elements from it.
 It stores key-value-pairs.
 Keys and values must be serialized with Geode's support for it.

 @@project-info{ projectId="geode" }